eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPI_03<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-An intermediary SHALL register each intermediated Relying Party it is acting on behalf of at a Registrar in the Member State where the intermediated Relying Party is established, according all requirements in [Topic 44](./annex-2.02-high-level-requirements-by-topic.md#a2326-topic-44-registration-certificates-for-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties).
-If a Provider of registration certificates associated with the Registrar issues registration certificates, the intermediary SHALL receive a registration certificate for each of the registered intended uses of the intermediated Relying Party.
+An intermediary SHALL ensure that each intermediated Relying Party that will use its services to interact with Wallet Units, is registered at a Registrar in the Member State where the intermediated Relying Party is established, according all requirements in [Topic 44][topic-44].
+The intermediary SHALL also ensure that it receives the necessary registration certificates for the intermediated Relying Party, as specified in RPRC_09.
+Each of these registration certificates SHALL show that the intermediated Relying Party uses the services of the intermediary.

+*Note: A Registrar is free to design a suitable process to achieve these goals.
+For example, it may decide an intermediary can register the intermediated Relying Parties at the Registrar, and receive the registration certificates in return.
+Alternatively, the Registrar could request the intermediated Relying Parties ro register themselves and indicate the intermediary they will be using, in which case they will receive the registration certificates and must send them to the intermediary.
+Alternative processes can be used as well.*

 </div>
 </div>